-Feel-good hormone helps to jog the memoryNovember 8th, 2012 in Neuroscience /
+Feel-good hormone helps to jog the memoryNovember 8, 2012 in Medicine & Health / Neuroscience

 The feel-good hormone dopamine improves long-term memory.
 This is the finding of a team lead by Emrah Düzel, neuroscientist at the German Center for Neurodegenerative Diseases and the University of Magdeburg.
 The researchers investigated test subjects ranging in age from 65 to 75 years, who were given a precursor of dopamine.
 Treated subjects performed better in a memory test than a comparison group, who had taken a placebo.
 The study provides new insights into the formation of long lasting memories and also has implications for understanding why memories fade more rapidly following the onset of Alzheimer's disease.
 The results appear in the Journal of Neuroscience.

 Dopamine is a multi-faced neurotransmitter.
 It provides communication between nerve cells as well as between nerve and muscle cells.
 If this signal transmission becomes disturbed, the consequences can be dramatic.
 This is illustrated by Parkinson's disease, whose symptoms – akinesia and other movement disorders – can be traced back to a lack of dopamine.
 On the other hand, when someone is pleased or motivated, a flood of dopamine is released in the brain, which is why the term "feel-good hormone" has become popular.
 There have already been indications of the special role of dopamine in forming long-lasting memories for some time.
 The signs came from various studies and also from the fact that rewarding incidents and other important events can usually be remembered for a long time.
 Researchers led by Düzel, who is also affiliated with University College London, have now been able to confirm this effect in older people.